StelianAndrei/PokemonGo-Logger/README.md

 ## Installation

 In the PokemonGo-Bot configs/config.json file, initialize the plugin by adding it to the **plugins** array:

     "plugins: [
         "<path to the plugin>"
     ]

 The path can be either a local path (if the plugin is downloaded locally, for development) or a GitHub url (including exact commit)

 To use the plugin, create a new task in your config file similar to the one below.
-A good place to put this is before the **CatchPokemon** task:
+A good place to put this is before the **CatchPokemon** task.
+The ``datafile`` is the file where the found Pokemon will be saved.

     {
         "type": "pgbot-logging.PokemonLogger"
+        "config": {
+            "datafile": "pokemon-file-output.json"
         }
+    }

 ## How to use it

 Inside the plugin's folder there is a folder named ``web``.
 You can copy the output file from the bot's directory to the ``data`` directory inside this ``web``folder.
-Als copy the data/config.json.example to data/config.json and add your configuration settings (including your own Google Maps API key).
+Also copy the data/config.json.example to data/config.json and add your configuration settings (including your own Google Maps API key).

 After all this the structure will look something like: